Annex B: High Line Speed Inspection System (HLIS) - Beef

 Small and large intestines shall be presented in a consistent orientation with the mesenteric chain fully exposed.

-Spleens must be presented in full view of the viscera/carcass inspector in those establishments that do not separate spleen from the viscera.
+Spleens can be separated from the viscera or presented in full view of the inspector in those establishments that do not separate spleen from the viscera.

 6.2.3 Carcass Presentation

-The operator shall present the dressed carcass for inspection in a manner that will ensure good visualization of the external surfaces, thoracic and abdominal cavities, and cut surfaces of the carcass with the hocks spread apart on 1.8 metres (6 ft) minimum centers.
+The operator shall present the dressed carcass for inspection in a manner that will ensure good visualization of the external surfaces, thoracic and abdominal cavities, and cut surfaces of the carcass.
 There shall be no movement of the carcass.
 No organ remnant shall be left in the carcass that obstruct inspection (See appropriate CFIA training modules and form HLIS 004C - ISO SPC Test - Beef Carcass Presentation).
 Those carcasses that cannot be properly eviscerated as the result of pathological (physiological or disease origin) complications shall not be scored.
 Additional carcasses shall be chosen for testing if pathological complications have impeded proper evisceration.
 The carcass must be properly identified to correlate with the head and viscera of the same animal.

 6.3 Testing and Scoring Presentation Standards